violice/rmu/README.md

 # RMU (React modal utility)

-RMU is a small, zero-dependency utility to control modals in React apps.
+RMU is a small, zero-dependency utility to control modals in React apps

 <!-- ## Installation